Salala1005/MJ-Team-Profile-Generator/README.md

   ### Usage
   Type node index.js to start the application.
 Type npm run test to see tests are all passed.
   Then, questions will appear.</br>
-  According to a manager's answers, team.html file will be created inside output directory.
+  According to a manager's answers, team.html file will be created inside the output directory.

   ### Installation
   1. Install npm init -y